Let’s talk about using Pinterest for marketing in 2021!

 And they are only getting bigger!

-So if you still haven’t tried out creating video pins, 2020 is the perfect time to do it.
+If you still haven’t tried out creating video pins, 2021 is the perfect time to do it.

-You can film a video or create one with video editing apps like Inshot or even Canva.
+You can film a video or create one from scratch with video editing apps and tools.

 Pinterest isn’t Instagram or Youtube where your goal is for people to watch your video till the end and subscribe.